Catharine Mastin

 Catharine Margaret Mastin (born August 1, 1963) is a Canadian curator.
-She is a specialist in modern and contemporary art with an emphasis on gender and women’s art practices.
+She is a specialist in modern and contemporary art with an emphasis on gender and women's art practices.
 She has worked at the Art Gallery of Windsor in Ontario and the Glenbow Museum in Calgary, Alberta.
 At the Art Gallery of Windsor, she was curator, arts administrator and executive director (2010-2020).
+She is an Adjunct Member of the Faculty of Graduate Studies in Art History at York University.
+Mastin also curated the exhibition "Franklin Carmichael: Portrait of a Spiritualist", an exhibition organized by the National Gallery of Canada, Ottawa which toured Canada between 1999 and 2001.

 Early life and education

 Mastin grew up in Toronto and went to York University for both her Bachelor of Fine Arts and her master's degree in art history and architecture.
-In 2012, the University of Alberta awarded her a PhD in women’s history with the dissertation Beyond ‘the Artist’s Wife’: Women in Artist-Couple Marriage and the Exhibition Experience in Postwar Canada.
+In 2012, the University of Alberta awarded her a PhD in women’s history with the dissertation Beyond ‘the Artist's Wife’: Women in Artist-Couple Marriage and the Exhibition Experience in Postwar Canada.
 Her doctoral writing was included in Mary Pratt (2013, 2nd edition 2016).

 Mastin's grandfather is the artist Franklin Carmichael.

 Career

 In her over 30-year curatorial career, Mastin has curated more than one hundred exhibitions.
 She was hired in 1988 as curator of Canadian Art at the Art Gallery of Windsor.
 In 1992, organized an exhibition and participated in the writing of the multi-author book, ‘The Talented Intruder’: Wyndham Lewis in Canada, 1939-1945, which was praised by English reviewers as making progress in understanding Lewis's Canadian years.

 From 1995 until 2006, needing a broader field of vision, she worked at the Glenbow Museum, Calgary as senior art curator and twice interim vice-president (exhibitions and collections).
 In 1996, she co-founded the Alberta Biennial of Contemporary Art which she co-curated in 1996 and 1998.
 She also curated exhibitions of Franklin Carmichael, including one for the National Gallery of Canada, Ottawa, (2001) which toured Canada through 2003, and the Art Gallery of Sudbury (2005).
 In 2002, she curated the major travelling exhibition, The Group of Seven in Western Canada, accompanied by the first comprehensive book on the subject which she edited and for which she wrote the introductory essay.

 From 2010 till 2020, Mastin served as the sixth executive director of the Art Gallery of Windsor during which time she led the gallery through a significant organizational change process and its 75th anniversary.
 Under her leadership, the gallery earned an unprecedented 20 performance awards between 2013 and 2019 for tourism, partnerships, exhibitions, writing, staff excellence, volunteerism and community recognition.
 She launched the digitization initiative, the on-line collections exhibition publishing program, and oversaw three multi-year permanent collection exhibitions including the Art Gallery of Windsor collection at 75 Years (2018-2021) which strengthened the voices of indigenous artists and women with new acquisitions.